 In saying that, I am also grateful I met people from different walks of life around the same time.

 I wouldn’t have found clarity had I not gone through my deepest darkest times alone and with good people around me.

 It was harder starting over than never to have changed.

 Learning all that materialistic things were not making me happy or fulfilled was a true realization.
 I wanted more from life than just paying bills and doing the same things over and over again.
 I needed change; a true transformation.
 So it was then when I left for my first solo trip.

 After that, it took me another 6 months to wrap everything and finally start traveling the world non-stop.
 So, I understand when people tell me it’s not easy to drop their life, pack and leave right away even if that’s what they want.
 The solution here is to plan smart because Travel is worth it.
 It is life-changing.

 So when did I become a solo female travel blogger?

 I was actually deep down in the blogging world even before I started traveling, I meant as a reader!
 I used to read travel blogs a lot, about Australia travel, New Zealand travel, about the big travel bloggers, social media, travel guides, top tips, anything about travel I would read it, or watch it on youtube.

 I was obsessed with the idea of becoming a travel blogger.
-That lead me to design my first website named travelling records, it took me three months to do it all by myself and I also got all the social channels to go with it.
-Hence the reason why, if you scroll all the way down my Instagram page or Facebook page (if I haven’t deleted already) you may find images with @ travellingrecords mark on it.
+That lead me to design my first website named traveling records, it took me three months to do it all by myself and I also got all the social channels to go with it.
+Hence the reason why, if you scroll all the way down my Instagram page or Facebook page (if I haven’t deleted it already) you may find images with @ travellingrecords mark on them.